iluwatar/java-design-patterns/data-bus/README.md

 ---
-title: "Data Bus Pattern in Java: Centralized Communication and Event Handling"
+title: "Data Bus Pattern in Java: Unifying Component Communication Efficiently"
+shortTitle: Data Bus
 description: "Explore the Data Bus pattern in Java for centralized communication and event handling.
 Learn how to decouple components, enhance scalability, and maintainability with practical examples and real-world applications."
 category: Messaging
 language: en